GitauHarrison/notes/02_django/02_applications_and_routes.md

 ### Table of Contents

-This article has the following sections:
+This article is broken down into the following subsections:

 - [Views](#views)
 - [Application URLs](#application-urls)